-Due to differing academic calendars of school sites, each candidate's completion of hours will differ from their peers'.
+Due to differing academic calendars of school sites and start date, each candidate will accrue hours at a different rate.
+Candidates will complete an average of 40-hours each week.
+Unless otherwise specified in the Residency Teaching Agreement with the district.

 The minimum number of hours that must be completed are:

-- 400-hours for candidates in Mild to Moderate Support Needs programs - 560-hours for candidates in multiple subjects, single subject, and dual credential programs.
+- 400-hours for candidates in Mild to Moderate Disabilities programs - 560-hours for candidates in multiple subjects, single subject, and dual credential programs.

-Some candidates may complete 400/560 hours before the end of the semester.
-In this situation, the candidates must remain in their placement for the full 14-weeks, following guidelines in their fieldwork courses to ensure that there's time to complete all formal evaluations.
+Candidates will complete the minimum hours (400/560) before the end of the residency.
+The candidate must remain in their placement, following guidelines in their fieldwork courses to ensure that there's time to complete all formal evaluations.
 It is vital for all candidates to carefully monitor their fieldwork hour progress.
-If falling behind on hours, candidates should consult with their Cooperating Teacher and University Program Supervisor on other ways that they can contribute to their placement site and student learning via CTC-approved fieldwork activities.
+If falling behind on hours, candidates should consult with their Mentor Teacher and University Program Supervisor on other ways that they can contribute to their placement site and student learning via CTC-approved fieldwork activities.

-Candidates should complete approximately 40 hours each week.
-Fieldwork hours logs should reflect the follow totals at the end of each week to stay on track:
+Candidates should complete an average of 40 hours each week.
+Fieldwork hours logs should reflect the follow totals at the end of each week to stay on track.
+The table below illustrates the approximate week candidates will meet the minimum hour requirement:

 Week 1 40 hours Week 8 320 hours

 Week 2 80 hours Week 9 360 hours

-Week 3 120 hours Week 10 400 hours MMSN
+Week 3 120 hours Week 10 400 hours MMSN mini-

-minimum
+mum required

-required hours
+hours

 Week 4 160 hours Week 11 440 hours

 Week 5 200 hours Week 12 480 hours

 Week 6 240 hours Week 13 520 hours

-Week 7 280 hours Week 14 560 hours General
+Week 7 280 hours Week 14 560 hours General Sub-

-Subjects and
+jects and Dual

-Dual minimum
+minimum re-

-required hours
+quired hours